About Handlebar Bike Tours

 Our tour groups are kept small at 8 participants; you’ll never get lost or left out.
 We find this is an optimal number for navigating and creating a convivial, personalized atmosphere among guests.
 The small group experience allows us to tailor the tour to specific interests, and riding abilities.
 It is optimal for taking questions and pictures.
 For private tours, we have the ability to do groups of up to 30.

 Riding conditions: Surprisingly downtown has much lighter traffic than the rest of L.A., especially weekends, and many protected bike lanes we utilize whenever possible.
 Traffic calming measures, metro lines, and car free residents make downtown accessible to bikes.
 That being said, we will ride on streets, next to cars, on every tour.
 Our guides follow a strict protocol for navigating, turning, stopping, and will never pull quick, risky moves on tour.
 Our guides use an amplification device to narrate the tour and call out directions in advance.

-Our tours are specifically designed for casual riders, guests who ride a bike a few times a year will be able to do any of our tours, and guests who ride regularly will find the tours easy, yet feel like they got a little work out.
+Our tours are specifically designed for casual riders, guests who ride a bike a few times a year will be able to do any of our tours, and guests who ride regularly will find the tours easy, yet feel like they got some exercise.
 Routes avoid hills, most of the tours are flat, and utilize designated bike lanes.

 Bikes: Our bikes are 8-speed, upright, step through, city bikes.
 They keep you seated upright for optimal sight-seeing and visibility.
-The bikes are equipped with cup holders, handlebar bags for small items like cameras and wallets, a bike rack on the rear for larger items, and a bell for signaling pedestrians.
+The bikes are equipped with cup holders, handlebar bags for small items like cameras and wallets, a bike rack on the rear for larger items, and a bell.